khwoowoo/khwoowoo/README.md

 - Kotlin/Android studio
 - Javascript/React.js/Firebase
 - Adobe/XD/Photoshop/illustrator

+# Hi there 👋
+- 🔭 I’m currently majoring in computer engineering at Dongguk University
+- 🌱 I’m currently learning to server development
+- 🏆 My goal is to be the best server developer
+- 📫 How to contact: gusdn741021@gmail.com

 ![Untitled-1](https://github.com/khwoowoo/khwoowoo/assets/23547185/225693f1-4fde-4213-8730-9245810ef460)
 **khwoowoo/khwoowoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.